michal-bures/konkr_web/_posts/2023-08-20-ui-overhaul-update.md

 ## Bye Bye, Bleak Blue!

-Once nice think about the new UI is that it should automatically adapt to any primary background color, which means the color of the ocean can and
+One nice thing about the new UI is that it should automatically adapt to any primary background color, which means the color of the ocean can and
 **will** be totally customizable (or at least that's the plan at the moment)!

 <img src="/img/blog/ocean-colors.png"/>